 Once out of sight they rushed back to Hythe where Doreen phoned her father who should have been in barracks.
 He was not in barracks and was at home with measles.
 Doreen’s father Capt.
 Weatherhead then phoned both Army units on the coast and Government House.
 Capt.
 Weatherhead was told that nobody else had reported anything and that his daughter who was just ten must have made a mistake.

 Unfortunately a few hours later Doreen was proved to be correct.
-My Godmother says she has never been able to understand how nobody in Oistins or down the Maxwell Coast had seen the German U-Boat 514 when it surfaced!
+My Godmother says she has never been able to understand how nobody in Oistins or down the Maxwell Coast had not seen the German U-Boat 514 when it surfaced!

 Doreen Weatherhead’s story has been recounted to me regularly over the years.
 It is now also covered in Pat S.R.
 Callender’s book: “Flight Paths & Missing Connections @ Barbados A Memoir” published in April 2018 by Caribbean Chapters Publishing, pages 64 to 67.